Knowledge-Aware Evolution for Task-Free Streaming Federated Continual Learning with Arbitrary Class Overlap: Datasets, Baseline Methods and Experimental Setup

 \subsection{Details of Datasets}

+We conduct experiments on public datasets.
+Given the finite dataset size, we allow identical samples to be accessed by different clients across different FL rounds.
+Specifically, across all $T$ rounds, each sample is accessed by at most $K$ distinct clients, limiting its total system entries to no more than $K$.
+In contrast, traditional FCL methods employ static data partitioning where a single client exclusively holds each sample, but since each task spans far more than $K$ FL rounds, that client repeatedly trains on the same sample, yielding a usage count far exceeding $K$.
+Thus, although our setting relaxes data exclusivity, it still imposes a stricter constraint than the traditional FCL setting by strictly limiting each sample's overall reuse frequency.

-\textbf{CIFAR100}: The CIFAR100 dataset\cite{19} is a real-world image classification dataset consisting of RGB images organized into 20 superclasses with 5 categories each, totaling 100 categories, where each category contains 500 training images and 100 test images.
-In our experimental setup, for each category assigned to a client in an FL round, the client randomly selects 100 unaccessed training images from the 500 available samples per category, with no sample repetition across its FL rounds; while identical training samples may be accessible to multiple clients, each client ensures no internal sample repetition.
-After each FL round, clients evaluate accuracy using the standard test set (all 100 images per category) from all categories encountered thus far.
+\textbf{CIFAR100}: The CIFAR100 dataset \cite{19} is a real-world image classification dataset consisting of RGB images organized into 20 superclasses with 5 classes each, totaling 100 classes, where each class contains 500 training images and 100 test images.
+In our experimental setup, for each class assigned to a client in an FL round, the client randomly selects 100 unaccessed training images from the 500 available samples per class, with no sample repetition across its FL rounds.
+After each FL round, each client evaluates its accuracy using the standard test set (all 100 images per class) from all its classes encountered thus far.

-\textbf{ImageNet100}: The ImageNet100 dataset consists of the first 100 categories from the ILSVRC2012 dataset\cite{20}, with 1300 samples per category, where we designate the first 1,000 samples as training sources and the remaining 300 as test sources.
-Prior to training, each client independently randomly selects 100 fixed samples from the 300 test source samples per category to construct its unique standard test set.
-In our experimental setup, for each category assigned to a client in an FL round, the client randomly selects 100 unaccessed training images from the 1000 available samples per category, with no sample repetition across its FL rounds; while identical training samples may be accessible to multiple clients, each client ensures no internal sample repetition.
-After each FL round, clients evaluate accuracy using the standard test set (all 100 images per category) from all categories encountered thus far.
+\textbf{ImageNet100}: The ImageNet100 dataset consists of the first 100 classes from the ILSVRC2012 dataset \cite{20}, with 1300 samples per class, where we designate the first 1000 samples as training images and the remaining 300 as test images.
+Prior to training, each client independently and randomly selects a fixed set of 100 samples from the 300 test samples per class to construct its unique standard test set.
+In our experimental setup, for each class assigned to a client in an FL round, the client randomly selects 100 unaccessed training images from the 1000 available samples per class, with no sample repetition across its FL rounds.
+After each FL round, each client evaluates its accuracy using the standard test set (all 100 images per class) from all classes encountered thus far.